closeio/close-mongo-ops-manager/README.md

 # close-mongo-ops-manager
-Monitor and kill MongoDB operations
+Monitor and kill MongoDB operations (Be advised that this is in a pre-alpha state.
+Use at your own risk.)

 # Requirements